mokus80/my_store/README.md

 Set up:

-* Clone project and run bundle
+* Clone project and run 'bundle'
 * To start the server: 'rails s'
 * To run tests: 'rspec'